 What you will study

-The Bachelor of Engineering (Honours) (Scholar) program is designed to provide an enriched educational experience and to encourage high achievers to continue on to further studies and research.
+The Bachelor of Engineering (Honours) (Scholar) programme is designed to provide an enriched educational experience and to encourage high achievers to continue on to further studies and research.
 Benefits include:

-- access to the Summer Scholarship program where you get paid as a Research Assistant
+Access to the Summer Scholarship programme where you get paid as a Research Assistant.

 Double majors provide the knowledge and competencies to practise as a professional engineer in two engineering disciplines.
-This program is available by transfer only following completion of a successful first year of study.
+This programme is available by transfer only following completion of a successful first year of study.

 Our engineering students are trained through practical learning experiences including:

 Our Engineering courses are designed to meet the needs of modern engineering and the innovative focus of the industry.

 Course Learning Outcomes

 Course Learning Outcomes are statements of learning achievement that are expressed in terms of what the learner is expected to know, understand and be able to do upon completion of a course.
 Students graduating from this course will be able to demonstrate:

 Demonstrate professional knowledge, with a strong grounding in engineering & awareness of current local and international trends and challenges.